 1 1/2 tablespoons olive oil plus more for greasing bowl

-1 teaspoon dried basil, rosemary, or tarragon (I used basil, a pinch of oregano, and another pinch of an italian blend I had sitting around)
+1 teaspoon dried basil, rosemary, OR tarragon (I used basil, a pinch of oregano, and another pinch of an italian blend I had sitting around) EDIT: That is 1 teaspoon TOTAL of the herbs.

 2 teaspoons salt